-The University of West London draws on a heritage of 150 years in teaching and professional education.
+The University of West London draws on a heritage of over 150 years in teaching and professional education.

-From the outset, the University has played and continues to play a significant role in the educational, cultural and economic life of its region.
+From the outset, the University has played, and continues to play, a significant role in the educational, cultural and economic life of its region.

 Over the years, leading academic institutions, career-specific training providers and industry specialists have come together to make us what we are today - a university dedicated to your career.

 The University purchased the Brentford site (Paragon) allowing for flexibility to grow and thrive.